mo1608306853/DreamWall_Gallery/README.md

 	docker cp [options] source_path container_id_or_name:destination_path

 6.Download Large Language Model:
-Download the large language model to server_code/model/Index_1_9B from the specified address: https://hf-mirror.com/IndexTeam/Index-1.9B/tree/main or https://huggingface.co/IndexTeam/Index-1.9B/tree/main. be careful!
+Download the large language model to server_code/model/Index_1_9B from the specified address: https://hf-mirror.com/IndexTeam/Index-1.9B/tree/main or https://huggingface.co/IndexTeam/Index-1.9B/tree/main be careful!
 The directory cannot contain "." and can be replaced with "_"

 7.Download Stable Diffusion Model:
-Download the Stable Diffusion model to server_code/model/chilloutmix-fp16 from the provided model address: https://hf-mirror.com/sharpbai/chilloutmix-onnx-rocm-fp16/tree/main or https://huggingface.co/sharpbai/chilloutmix-onnx-rocm-fp16/tree/main .
+Download the Stable Diffusion model to server_code/model/chilloutmix-fp16 from the provided model address: https://drive.google.com/file/d/1j5LzPN_mnfybLspDdN4_UKhLRuinao3A/view?usp=sharing

 8.Copy server_code Folder to the Docker Container:
 Copy the server_code folder containing your server-side code into the running Docker container.